 In December, a United Airlines 787 traveling from Houston to Newark, New Jersey, was diverted to New Orleans because of mechanical problems.
 A general inspection of all 787s in September turned up cracked engines on two planes.

 The cracked window and the leaky generator were not unusual issues, ANA said, and occur with other aircraft as well.
 This was the third time that a window cracked on an ANA Dreamliner, but the cockpit window has five layers, and Friday’s crack, in a spider web pattern, appeared in the outer layer, ANA said.
 It did not endanger the flight.

 Newer airplanes are safer than ever, Goglia said.
 “We are flying more airplanes that have been engineered to be safer,” he said.
 “We almost (never) have material failures in airplanes anymore.”

-Like the 787, the Boeing 747 was also a "game changer" and had a lot of issues when it started flying in 1970, according to aviation consultant Michael Boyd.
+Like the 787, the Boeing 747 had a lot of issues when it started flying in 1970, aviation consultant Michael Boyd said.

 And as with the former model, Boeing will work through the current aircraft’s issues and move on, the company has said.

 “Just like with anything that’s new, they kind of have to get the kinks out of it,” said airline passenger Ronald Hobby, of Fort Washington, Maryland.
 “So I would probably wait for a while until they get everything straight before I would fly.”

 CNN’s Mike Ahlers, Junko Ogura, Ben Brumfield, Katia Hetter, Marnie Hunter, Jim Barnett and Todd Sperry contributed to this report.